1. How we use your information

 10. Your Rights

-Under the Data Protection Act 1998, you have rights as an individual which you can exercise in relation to the information we hold about you.
+Under the General Data Protection Regulation as implemented into UK law and the Data Protection Act 2018, you have rights as an individual which you can exercise in relation to the information we hold about you.
 You can read more about these rights here – https://ico.org.uk/for-the-public/is-my-information-being-handled-correctly/

 T-three tries to be as open as it can be in terms of giving people access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
+Individuals can find out if we hold any personal information by making a ‘subject access request’ under the General Data Protection Regulation Act 2018.

 No fee usually required